(7025) 1993 QA

-(7025) 1993 QA is a sub-kilometer asteroid classified as near-Earth object of the Apollo and Amor group, respectively.
+(7025) 1993 QA is a sub-kilometer asteroid classified as a near-Earth object of the Apollo and Amor group, respectively.
 It was discovered on 16 August 1993, by astronomers of the Spacewatch program at the Kitt Peak National Observatory near Tucson, Arizona, United States.
 The asteroid measures approximately half a kilometer in diameter and has a short rotation period of 2.5057 hours.

 Orbit and classification

 is a member of the dynamical Apollo group, which are Earth-crossing asteroids.
 Conversely, it is classified as a non-Earth crossing Amor asteroid by the Minor Planet Center, due to its near-threshold perihelion of 1.011 AU.

 It orbits the Sun at a distance of 1.01–1.94 AU once every 21 months (655 days; semi-major axis of 1.48 AU).
 Its orbit has an eccentricity of 0.31 and an inclination of 13° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation by Spacewatch on 16 August 1993.